 Plant Collections of the Arboretum

-If a plant is growing at the Arboretum this WPA grid map can help find the location.
+If a plant is growing at the Arboretum the Interactive Map can help find the location.

 The genus Acer includes evergreen and deciduous trees and shrubs known as maples.
 There are roughly 150 species of maple, and most of them are native to Asia's mountain forests.

 Notable species in the Asiatic maple garden include the paperbark maple, Acer griseum, and the graceful A. rubescens.
 You can also find interesting maples throughout the Arboretum.
 Look for Acer tegmentosum and A. davidii in the peonies and the hornbeam maple, Acer carpinifolium, in the old nursery.

 You might notice that there is one garden for Asiatic maples and another for Japanese maples.
 Wondering why?
 It's because the Japanese maple, Acer palmatum, has many, many unique cultivars - more than enough for an entire garden showcasing just this one species.

 Birches, alders, hazels and hornbeams are among the trees in Betulaceae.

 Many birch trees have white or gray papery bark, but not all of them do.
 In the Arboretum, you’ll also see red-brown and yellow bark.
 If you detect of hint of aromatic wintergreen in the air, it's coming from the inner bark of the yellow birch.